 Rehabilitation programs for departmental employees consist of appropriate and meaningful suitable duties that are negotiated with employees, their supervisors and their treating medical practitioners.
 Employees participating in a rehabilitation program will be treated with confidentiality, respect and equity as outlined in this procedure.
 This approach helps provide a timely, safe and lasting return to productive work, thus enabling employees to respond to the needs of students and communities.

-This Workplace Rehabilitation Procedure provides details of how the Department of Education, Training and Employment assists injured and ill employees to return to work following an injury or an illness, including responsibilities of all parties in this process.
+This Workplace Rehabilitation Procedure provides details of how the Department assists injured and ill employees to return to work following an injury or an illness, including responsibilities of all parties in this process.
 It encompasses rehabilitation for both work related and non-work related injuries.

-The creation of a high performing health, safety and wellbeing culture in the Department of Education, Training and Employment is critical to improving the health, safety and wellbeing of our people and achieving our vision.
+The creation of a high performing health, safety and wellbeing culture in the Department is critical to improving the health, safety and wellbeing of our people and achieving our vision.

 Our vision for staff and students is that they become ‘healthy people achieving quality educational and training outcomes in a safe and supportive working and learning environment’.

 Workplace rehabilitation programs contribute to this vision by facilitating safe, timely and sustainable return to work programs for employees recovering from injury or illness.

 Director-General of Department of Education

 - Ensures Department meets its obligations set out in the

 Workers’ Compensation and Rehabilitation Act 2003 (Qld), including: